arborworkflows/arborCollections/makePhyloMap/README.md

-# arborCollections
+# arborCollections: makePhyloMap

-managing collections of functions and workflows in arbor
+Functions that allow users to make basic plots involving trees and maps.